 The Campus Financial Aid Review Committee will review your appeal documentation to determine if you have met the conditions for reinstatement.

 If your eligibility for federal financial aid is approved for reinstatement by the Campus Review Committee, you will be placed on a one-term probationary period.
 Your progress will be reviewed at the end of the probationary period and at the next official evaluation period.

 If your appeal is approved, you must follow your My Academic Plan (MAP).
-Failure to follow your MAP for each semester may result in the loss of financial aid for future terms.
-If you are unable to follow your MAP, you must contact the Financial Aid Office and the Advisement and Career Services Office.
+All students with an approved appeal must follow their MAP.
+Failure to follow the plan may result in the loss of financial aid.
+Any updates to your MAP, must be made within the term and reported to the Financial Aid Office

 You are responsible for all costs of attendance that were incurred during the period of your financial aid suspension.